Minor in intergroup relations education

 Minor FAQs

-The 15-credit minor in intergroup relations education will change your life forever.
-Students learn critical analytical skills, problem-solving in groups, intercultural leadership, and a synthesis of intellectual and practical skills to help them create a more just and equitable world.
-This minor combines with any major at the university to provide students with skills to bravely achieve change together.
+The 15-credit minor in intergroup relations education will change your life forever, combining with any major to provide students with skills to bravely achieve change together.

-Consider a career in higher education.
-Students who minor in IGR develop a valuable skill set and knowledge base around issues that shape higher education—so those who complete the minor in intergroup relations education qualify for preferred admittance into the Marsal Family School of Education's Master of Arts in higher education.
+Students who complete the minor in intergroup relations education qualify for preferred admittance into the Marsal Family School of Education's Master of Arts in higher education.

 Have any questions?

-Check our frequently asked questions page, and reach out to us any other questions at IGRcourses@umich.edu.
+If you're ready to take the next step, please complete our minor interest form and an advisor will contact you.
+Or, check our frequently asked questions page, and reach out to us any other questions at [email protected].